zenparsing/esdown/docs/features.md

 ### Computed Properties ###

-Computed properties allow you to use a dynamic name values in an object literal.
+Computed properties allow you to use a dynamic property names in an object literal.

 ```js
 var name = "es6now";